symfony/symfony-docs/reference/forms/types/date.rst

     </script>

 This ``format`` key tells the date picker to use the date format that Symfony expects.
-This can be tricky: if the date picker is misconfigured, Symfony won't understand the format and will throw a validation error.
+This can be tricky: if the date picker is misconfigured, Symfony will not understand the format and will throw a validation error.
 You can also configure the format that Symfony should expect via the `format`_ option.